Louisiana Saturday Night: Use in sports

-“Louisiana Saturday Night” can be heard before every home Louisiana State University football and Louisiana Ragin' Cajuns football game, played in Tiger Stadium, in Baton Rouge, Louisiana, and Cajun Field, in Lafayette, Louisiana, respectively.
-The song is adored by fans not only for its easy-to-dance-to beat and obvious namesake reference, but also because of a longstanding tradition that the Tigers fare better both at home, and on Saturday evenings.
-The Tigers' regular-season home football games all take place on Saturdays, and preferably at night (though scheduling may be affected by television time slots and weather, such as hurricanes).
+“Louisiana Saturday Night” can be heard before every home Louisiana State University football and Louisiana Ragin' Cajuns football game, played in Tiger Stadium, in Baton Rouge, Louisiana, and Our Lady of Lourdes Stadium, in Lafayette, Louisiana, respectively.
+The song is adored by fans not only for its easy-to-dance-to beat and obvious namesake reference, but also because of a longstanding tradition that the Tigers and Cajuns fare better both at home, and on Saturday evenings.
+The Tigers' and Cajuns' regular-season home football games all take place on Saturdays, and preferably at night (though scheduling may be affected by television time slots and weather, such as hurricanes).
 A poem written for the stadium featured during the pregame activities officially references “Saturday Night in Death Valley”, with Death Valley being a nickname for the stadium.
 The song is usually followed directly by another popular country tune with a similar reference, “Callin' Baton Rouge” by Garth Brooks.